tomcam/vuepress.github.io/seo.md

 ### When there's no site title defined

-If you haven't created a site title in [config.js](./config-title.md) the title is taken from the first header.
+If you haven't created a site title in [config.js](./config-title.md) the title is taken from the first header on the current page.

 ## Favicon